 - Foreign consulting, engineering, law or accounting firms.

-Maintain communication with other countries, without necessarily traveling:
+Maintain communication with other countries, without necessarily travelling:

 - Import/Export businesses.